RandomDude123/handy_python/README.md

 ## This is a collection of useful python code snippets i stumbled on.
+All performance related statements are based on comparison via the `%timeit` function on my personal laptop.

 Create a dict of a list mapping the index of an element as key to the value:
 ```python